Tax Exempt Guidelines

 New regulations in December, 2015, require that organizations that plan to function as 501(c)4's (see below), notify the IRS within 60 days.
 See https://www.irs.gov/Charities-&-Non-Profits/New-notification-requirements-for-social-welfare-and-community-benefit-organizations-501c4

 Incorporation.
 Kiwanis clubs incorporate in their state by filing Articles of Incorporation, usually with the Secretary of State in your state capital.
-Incorporation protects club members from lawsuits, and it allows exemption from sales taxes and filing with the IRS for exemption from Federal income taxes.
+Incorporation protects club members from lawsuits, and it allows filing with the IRS for exemption from Federal income taxes.
+In some states incorporation allows exemption from sales taxes.
 Clubs must decide if they want to be 501(c)3 or 501(c)4.

 501(c)4 clubs are tax exempt but donations to them are not tax deductible.
 The IRS calls them Social Welfare organizations.